- Antitrust and Trade Regulation

 - Successfully represented client in a unanimous United States Supreme Court decision, Allison Engine Co., Inc. v.
 United States ex rel.
 Sanders, narrowing the scope of liability under the federal False Claims Act

-Mr. Whitaker is an Adjunct Professor of trial practice at the University of Cincinnati College of Law.
+Glenn is an adjunct professor of trial practice at the University of Cincinnati College of Law.
 He has taught trial practice for the National Institute for Trial Advocacy (NITA).
-Mr. Whitaker has made numerous presentations on False Claims Act and qui tam litigation.
+Glenn has made numerous presentations on False Claims Act and qui tam litigation.

-Mr. Whitaker received his J.D. cum laude from The George Washington University Law School where he was a member of the Order of the Coif.
-He received his B.A. magna cum laude from Denison University where he was Phi Beta Kappa.
+Glenn received his J.D. cum laude from The George Washington University Law School, where he was a member of the Order of the Coif.
+He received his B.A. magna cum laude from Denison University, where he was Phi Beta Kappa.